Fr0sT-Brutal/awesome-pascal/README.md

 * [KIcon](http://www.tkweb.eu/en/delphicomp/kicon.html).
 This component makes sense if a more complex manipulation with icons (or better icon files *.ico) than just viewing is needed.
 Full PNG icon image support, Correct rendering, icons with alpha channel.

+* [Delphi Twain](http://www.kluug.net/delphitwain.php) by Kluug.net is the unicode-enabled successor of Delphi Twain library by Gustavo Gaud which hasn't been updated since 2004.
+The library allows you to easily access scanning functions from Delphi and Lazarus.

+* [Synopse PDF](https://github.com/synopse/SynPDF) engine is a fully featured Open Source PDF document creation library for Delphi, embedded in one unit.
+Pure Delphi code, Delphi 5 up to XE7, for Win32 and Win64 platforms.

+* [PowerPDF](https://github.com/TurboPack/PowerPDF) is a VCL component to create PDF docment visually.
+Like Forms, you can design PDF document easily on Delphi or C++Builder IDE.

 ## Communications